What is glomerulonephritis?

 These symptoms may look like other health problems.
 Always talk with your healthcare

 Your healthcare provider will review your medical history and do a physical exam.

-- Blood tests.
-Tests to measure the levels of waste products to find out how well the kidneys are
+Blood tests.
+These tests measure the levels of waste products to find out how well the kidneys

 vessels, tissues, and organs.
 It’s done to see whether the shape or size of the kidney

 is abnormal.
 Ultrasounds are used to view organs as they work, and to check blood

 flow through blood vessels.

 Kidney biopsy.
 In this test, tissue samples are removed from the kidney and looked at under a microscope.